Akshay-A-Kulkarni/MSstatsQCgui_v2.0/www/mod1.md

 ## Module 1 of the MSstats-QC Framework

-In this module we provide a tool for users to upload their datasets for anomaly detetion using the `Isolation Forest` algorithm trained in h2O's R environment.
+In this module we provide a tool for users to upload their datasets for anomaly detetion using the `Isolation Forest` algorithm trained using the solitude package.